Springworks/android-test-task/README.md

 Imagine, you have few different *markets*, where your app will be presented: Sweden, Spain, Poland.
 Each *market* has specific requirements which defines:
 1. How to show user information.
 Some *markets* could display it in the app, other should navigate to external website.
 2. Some *markets* has a WiFi feature, other don't.
-3. Some *markets* supports HardwareA other HardwareB and HardwareC
-4. Each market has list of supported languages.
+3. Each market has list of supported languages.
 Thats mean the app should support only specific languages for a selected market.

 Example: You have Spanish, Swedish and English translations.
 Market 'sweden' supports locales "se" and "en".